In this tax planning case study, there are two married couples—Sam and Samantha and Paul and Polly.

 Paul and Polly’s federal tax liability is only about $1,700 when they file their taxes.
 Remember, they have a tax plan in place.
 Their advanced tax planning allowed them to maximize their social security benefits as well as take steps to reduce their required minimum distributions.
 Paul and Polly’s tax bill was $1,700 instead of the $15,000 that Sam and Samantha paid.

 In case you missed it, watch our video Does Having a Tax Plan Make a Difference?

 This is Only One Tax Planning Case Study

 This is just one tax planning case study and one tax planning example.
 However, the question is simple…who doesn’t like to pay the lowest amount possible every year on their tax return?
 Do you want to be a Sam and Samantha or a Paul and Polly?
-If you’d like to save money with a forward-looking tax plan, fill out the form below or call us at 913-393-1000 to request an appointment.
+If you’d like to save money with a forward-looking tax plan, schedule a complimentary consultation below or call us at 913-393-1000 to request an appointment.
 We’re happy to discuss how having a tax plan could benefit you in the future.

 Investment advisory services offered through Barber Financial Group, Inc., an SEC Registered Investment Adviser.

 The views expressed represent the opinion of Barber Financial Group an SEC Registered Investment Advisor.
 Information provided is for illustrative purposes only and does not constitute investment, tax, or legal advice.
 Barber Financial Group does not accept any liability for the use of the information discussed.
 Consult with a qualified financial, legal, or tax professional prior to taking any action.